William Wurster: Career

+Death, honors, and legacy

 Wurster died on September 19, 1973, from complications of Parkinson's disease.

-Legacy and honors

 Architectural photographer Morley Baer was one of Wurster's many colleagues during his long career.
 He and Baer had a lifelong professional association and personal friendship.
-Wurster sold his first house in Berkeley's Greenwood Common to Baer, and he also designed a house/studio for Baer on the cliffs of Garrapata south of Carmel.
+Wurster sold his first house in Berkeley's Greenwood Common to Baer, and he also designed a house/studio for Baer on the cliffs of Garrapata State Park south of Carmel-by-the-Sea, California.

 Among Wurster's students was the award-winning architect John Desmond in Baton Rouge, Louisiana.
 Jim Webb, who taught at the University of North Carolina and was an influential architect in Chapel Hill, worked with Wurster for a while.

 Wurster was elected a Fellow of the American Institute of Architects (AIA) in 1954.
 WBE received the AIA's third Architecture Firm Award in 1965, and he personally was awarded the AIA Gold Medal for Lifetime Achievement in 1969.

+The Online Archive of California that comprises materials pertaining to the life and professional journey of architect William Wilson Wurster (1895-1973) and the architectural firm Wurster, Bernardi & Emmons.
+The archive documents Wurster's cooperative partnerships, professional affiliations, and accomplishments, along with projects undertaken by both Wurster and the firm.
+The assortment encompasses correspondence, reports, photographs, clippings, scrapbooks, and drawings.
+The collection encompasses an array of structures, including residential and commercial buildings, as well as expansive planning undertakings like defense housing.
+Additionally, the archive contains drawings by landscape architect Thomas Church and photographs contributed by Roger Sturtevant for select projects.